This article is about the differences between and F1 and F2 Goldendoodle.

 What Is The Difference Between F1 and F2 Goldendoodles?

-So what is the difference between F1 and F2 Goldendoodles?
 The F1 stands for the “first-generation” hybrid dog.
 An F1 Goldendoodle is created by breeding a purebred Golden Retriever to a purebred Standard poodle.
 Their offspring with be a first-generation Goldendoodle.
 The F2 Goldendoodle is a “second-generation” hybrid dog.
 An F2 Goldendoodle is created by breeding two F1 Goldendoodles.
 The offspring of this breeding will result in a second-generation Goldendoodle.

 Which Generation of Goldendoodle Is Best?